quackmore/esp_thermostat/README.md

     Content-Length: 47
     {"timestamp":4294967295,"type":1,"value":1234}

+  event types are:

+    1 - temperature value changed
+    2 - heater on/off
+    3 - control mode change
+    4 - temperature setpoint_change

-The thermostat APP can be controlled using a web interface connecting to your_device_IP_address.
+The thermostat APP hosts a web server and can be controlled by a web interface connecting your browser to your_device_IP_address.

 ## Building the APP